gdancik/CSC-450/assignments.md

 </script>

+* Course setup
+    * Sign up for [Piazza](https://piazza.com) using your Eastern e-mail address.
+You will be getting an e-mail with more information shortly.
+    * Sign up for [Perusall](https://perusall.com) using your Eastern e-mail address, and enroll in this course.
+The course code can be found on the syllabus in the [Course Information]({{ site.baseurl }}/info/) section.
+{% comment %}
 * [CA Evacuation Article]({{ site.baseurl }}/data/hw/Varas_CA_model_evacuation.pdf) - To prepare for in-class discussion, read the article and answer the questions on [Blackboard](http://easternct.blackboard.com) under the 'Assignments' link (Due: Friday, 09/04/2020)
     * [Article Discussion]({{ site.baseurl }}/data/hw/Evaluation-CA-Evacuation.docx)
 * [Searching the Literature]({{ site.baseurl }}/data/hw/LitSearch.docx) (in-class assignment on 08/31/2020)